rpiboy-79/atlassianJiraConnector/readme.md

 - **`jiraQuery()`**: Universal query function with transformation
 - **`jiraNavTbl()`**: Navigation table generator
 - **`createIssuesNavigationTable()`**: Sub-navigation builder

-## 🧪 Testing

-- Unit Tests located under the ./tests folder.
-- Requires the VSCode Power Query SDK to run.
-- Configuration paths are configured as relative paths, no updates should be required.
-- Update atlassianJiraConnector.parameterquery.pq with appropriate connection details for your instance of Jira.
-- Heavily enhanced and Updated the OOTB MSFT 'RunPQSDKTestSuites.ps1' to auto find the SDK exe, generate HTML results pages and additional arguements to allow full automation from build command.
-- Use VSCode tasks with dependent sequential tasks to set-up a fully automated CI/CD pipeline that includes ensuring the Reporting Dashboard/webservice is running.

 ## 📈 Performance Considerations